Why Frac Pond Wind Exposure Is Different

 Choose Armor Ball AQUA when speed and flexibility matter most

-Armor Ball AQUA is usually the practical choice when a frac pond needs rapid coverage, good wind resistance, and simple logistics.
+Armor Ball AQUA is usually the practical choice when a frac pond needs rapid coverage, strong wind resistance, and simple logistics.
 The water-ballasted design avoids fixed anchoring and lets crews deploy units directly onto the pond surface.

 Choose Hexprotect AQUA when exposed water cannot be tolerated